-The purpose of Private medical insurance is to pay for the treatment of acute conditions outside of the NHS.
-It does not cover the treatment of accidents or emergencies or for the treatment of any conditions deemed as chronic (although it will cover the costs of treatment up to the point of diagnosis of a chronic condition and ordinarily it will fund acute flare ups of a chronic condition).
+The purpose of PMI is to pay for the treatment of acute conditions outside of the NHS.
+It does not cover the treatment of accidents or emergencies or for the treatment of any conditions deemed as chronic.
+PMI will cover the costs of treatment up to the point of diagnosis of a chronic condition.
+It will also fund acute flare ups of a chronic condition.

 A disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, injury or illness, or which leads to your full recovery.

 Chronic condition‘s are defined as:

 A disease, illness or injury that has one or more of the following characteristics:

 - There will be ongoing or long-term monitoring through consultations, examinations, check-ups and/or tests.